PauWol/PicoCore/docs/index.md

 ---

+!!! warning "This is a work in progress.
+Please don't use this documentation as-is yet."

+    Some parts of the documentation and concepts are ai written mockups and need to be updated.
+    Still there are many good ideas and concepts that need to be fleshed out.
+    Be patient and check back soon!

 ## About & History

 Before diving into PicoCore V2, it's useful to understand the project's history and why V2 exists.
 The original **PicoCore V1** is preserved as a **legacy release** due to major architectural flaws.
 Lessons learned from V1 inspired the design of V2, improving power efficiency, modularity, and maintainability.